mattermost/docs/source/deployment/admin-roles.rst

 Editing Privileges of Admin Roles (Advanced)
 --------------------------------------------

 Each of the admin roles have defined, default privileges as outlined above.

-However both read and write access to areas of the System Console can be granted or removed from each role by System Admins using the mmctl tool.
-This can be done either locally or remotely.
+System Admins can grant read and write access to other areas of the System Console, as well as remove read write access (including default access), for each role.
+This is completed using the mmctl tool, either locally or remotely.

 The format of the mmctl command is: